jhonGC96/QA-AUTOMATION-UDEMY/README.md

 # QA-AUTOMATION-UDEMY

 Pre-conditions

 you must have installed the next tools:

 1.- Gradle 8.3

 2.- JDK 17

-3.- Gradle extension pack in VSCode or similar
+3.- Gradle extension pack in VSCode or similar.

-4.- Selenium plugin in VSCode or similar
+4.- Selenium plugin in VSCode or similar.

-5.- Cucumber plugin in VSCode or similar
+5.- Cucumber plugin in VSCode or similar.

 Excersices with Gradle, Selenium, Cucumber and Java.